Beginner's guide: How to Celebrate carnival in Eindhoven

 How should I dress up?

 Actually you can't go wrong here, people even dress up as bananas and frogs.
 It's mainly a chance to be someone completely different for once!
-Originality is always appreciated, a wink to current events as well.
-If you have a hard time getting your costume organised, think of your favourite Netflix series.
-So, Wednesday it is.
+Originality is always appreciated, as is a nod to current events.
+If you have a hard time getting your costume organised, get some inspiration from your favourite Netflix series.

 Where can I buy Carnival clothes?